codeoverflow-org/nodecg-io-docs/docs/samples/twitch-addons.md

     After entering it, click save.

-3. Set the created twitch-addons service instance to the service dependency of the twitch-addons bundle.
+3. Set the sample's (`twitch-addons`) dependency to be the newly created service instance (of type `twitch-addons`).

-    Select the twitch-addons bundle and the twitch-addons service in the left bottom menu.
-Then select the service instance that should be used by the bundle (in this case the name of the previously created twitch-addons instance).

-4. Check the NodeCG logs
+4. Check the NodeCG logs:

     You should see an error or a success message and all BetterTTV and FFZ emotes from the twitch channel `#derniklaas`